 Rental Property in the Town of Washington

 Since Governor Walker signed Act 59 into law, a short-term rental is defined as a residential dwelling that is offered for rent for a fee and offered for fewer than 29 consecutive days.
-It also must be for 7 consecutive days or longer.
-Weekend rentals are NOT allowed.
-According to State Statute 66.0615 (1) (di) “Residential dwelling” means any building, structure, or part of the building or structure, that is used or intended to be used as a home, residence, or sleeping place by one person or by 2 or more persons maintaining a common household, to the exclusion of all others..
+According to State Statute 66.1014 “Residential dwelling” means any building, structure, or part of the building or structure, that is used or intended to be used as a home, residence, or sleeping place by one person or by 2 or more persons maintaining a common household, to the exclusion of all others.

 Learn more about Wisconsin’s Short-Term Rentals Law